 Secure Home Warranty Review

 Secure Home Warranty shut its doors in 2017.
-In this Secure Home Warranty review, the This Old House Reviews Team dives into why the company went out of business and gives recommendations for the best home warranty alternatives to protect your home.
+In this Secure Home Warranty review, we dive into why the company went out of business and gives recommendations for the best home warranty alternatives to protect your home.

 Secure Home Warranty was a home warranty company based in Philadelphia.
 In January of 2017, the Better Business Bureau (BBB) requested information from the company to defend a pattern of complaints it received from its customers.
 The group was questioned for denying consumer claims, being difficult when canceling contracts, and delaying issued refunds.